ietf/authors.ietf.org/references-in-rfcxml.md

 # Introduction
 RFCXML uses references that are encoded in a format called BibXML, as defined in RFC 7991.
 To simplify the process of inserting references, the IETF maintains a set of online citation libraries as follows:
 * For RFCs the official site is [rfc-editor.org](https://rfc-editor.org/).
 The information page for each RFC has a link to the BibXML file.
-* For RFCs, Internet-Drafts, and documents produced by the W3C, 3GPP, IANA and NIST the current site is [xml2rfc.tools.ietf.org]().
+* For RFCs, Internet-Drafts, and documents produced by the W3C, 3GPP, IANA and NIST, the new site is [bib.ietf.org](https://bib.ietf.org) (at the time of writing, this site has only just gone live and some usability issues are still to be resolved).
 Many of these sets of references can be downloaded as a set for offline access.

 # Inserting references from a library
 Use an `xi:include` in the [**\<references\>**](/rfcxml-vocabulary#references) section that points to a citation in the library as follows.